Most Frequently Asked Questions

 What does HAR recommend we do if questioned by law enforcement while out conducting business?

 While we do not think the police in any jurisdiction will be pulling people over without cause, you can certainly cite the governor’s order that “residential and commercial real estate services, including settlement services” are considered essential.
+The same language has been included in “essential services” by the U.S. Department of Homeland Security.
 Always follow the instructions from law enforcement though.

 Will you provide certification that says that we are essential in case questioned?

-HAR is not a governmental entity, so in the unlikely situation that you are questioned, law enforcement would be much more likely to understand that real estate services have been deemed as essential in the governor’s order.
+HAR is not a governmental entity, so in the unlikely situation that you are questioned, law enforcement would be much more likely to understand that real estate services have been deemed as essential in the governor’s order and by the U.S. Department of Homeland Security.
 You may also consult your broker to see if they may have an authorization to work letter that they can provide for their agents and staff.

 Can I still do an in-person open house?